dendie-sanjaya/ai-face-recognition/readme.md

     Crucially, the convert.py script also updates the User Profile Database.
 If a user profile with the corresponding user_id (from the filename) doesn't exist, convert.py can automatically insert a new user record into the users table, linking it with the newly generated face_id (Annoy ID).
 This creates a new profile for the registered face.

-Verification for New Registrations: Once the photo is processed and the profile/vector updated, the new user's face is now part of the recognition system.
-Subsequent verification attempts will be able to identify them.

-This automated registration process minimizes manual data entry and leverages the core face recognition pipeline to seamlessly enroll new individuals into the system.
-Key Technologies: The Foundation of Your System

 ### **5. This system is built upon a strong foundation of modern technologies:**

     MTCNN (Multi-task Cascaded Convolutional Networks): An efficient deep learning model for face detection and alignment, ensuring accurate faces for feature extraction.